f5devcentral/f5-big-iq-lab/docs/class4/module4/lab1.rst

 |

-Select approriate release of BIG-IQ (same as the existing active BIG-IQ part of the blueprint) and set the following values for CPU/Memory/Disk:
+Select **approriate release of BIG-IQ** (*same as the existing active BIG-IQ part of the blueprint*).

+Set the following values for CPU/Memory/Disk:

 - vCPUs: 4
 - Memory: 16 GiB
 - Disk Size: 500 GiB

+Call is ``BIG-IQ CM Secondary``.

 Click on **CREATE**.